Open dialogue with our key stakeholders is crucial if we are

 Stora Enso joined the World Business Council for Sustainable Development's

 (WBCSD) Redefining Value Board (RV) in 2016.
 The RV Board includes of eight WBCSD member company executives that provide strategic guidance to the Redefining Value programme.
-The programme involves aligning international reporting frameworks, addressing the corporate governance and risk management systems that shape corporate decision-making, enhancing materiality assessment standards, and improving data assurance and valuation methodologies.
+In 2017, Stora Enso’s work with

-In 2016, we actively collaborated with several organisations, such as BSR, International Labour Organisation (ILO), We Mean Business Coalition, and WWF.
+In 2017, we actively collaborated with a range of international organisations such as BSR, International Labour Organisation (ILO), We Mean Business Coalition, and WWF.